 And vice versa - the trading strategy selects a number of currency pairs that rank at the top in this universe.

 Cumulative returns of a basic investment strategy

 Consistently screening for high/low realised price-‘tails’ as a reflection of positioning or sentiment seems to pay off over time in our research (figure 1 and 2).

 Most recent information indicates a ‘buy’ signal for the Swedish krona and the New Zealand dollar largely versus a ‘sell’ signal for the Swiss franc.

-The positioning we detect for the Swiss franc chimes with our observation that the Swiss franc has likely received favorable safe-haven flows during the Italian coalition headline news.
+The positioning we detect for the Swiss franc chimes with our observation that the Swiss franc has likely received favourable safe-haven flows during the Italian coalition headline news.

 We look for indicators that have a solid intuition and are backed by historical evidence.
 Additional lenses through which we view currencies are for instance valuations, carry and mean-reversion.
 These factors will help us in providing a sensible starting point that feeds into the tactical asset allocation process.